Skip to content

 A subset of Generative AI focused specifically on understanding and generating human language.
 LLMs are key drivers behind the rapid growth of GenAI.
 These models are pre-trained or fine-tuned on large corpuses of text data to produce coherent and contextually relevant text.
 LLMs, such as GPT, are pretrained on massive datasets and excel at understanding and generating natural language, making them invaluable for applications like customer support automation and marketing copy generation.

-In this tutorial, we will demonstrate how to to deploy an LLM Application i.e. "AI ChatBot App" in NERC OpenShift, which connects to a pre-trained foundation model.
+In this tutorial, we will demonstrate how to deploy an LLM Model server that includes command-line tools and a server with a simple web interface, i.e., "Chat", which can connect to a pre-trained foundation model.

 However, LLMs have limitations, such as relying solely on text and lacking the ability to understand the broader context beyond their limited window of training data.